armedi/reverse-geocode/README.md

 # reverse-geocode

-Download geojson file here:
+Download geojson file here: https://drive.google.com/file/d/1NyBm12FKYJoK2cr1nOkAjqO3AZ3gdvVK/view?usp=sharing

+Note: The data contains a very simplified map, so it has low accuracy

-You can generate your own data with higher resolution from this original [Shapefile](https://geoservices.big.go.id/portal/apps/webappviewer/index.html?id=49bda2cefd3f4b92aa726300bcdb40f7)
+You can generate your own data with higher accuracy from this original [Shapefile](https://www.indonesia-geospasial.com/2023/05/download-shapefile-batas-administrasi.html)

 Set `GEOJSON_FILE` env with proper value.